rsksmart/devportal-1.0/content/rsk-devportal/guides/rif-relay/deployment.md

       npx hardhat allow-tokens --network mainnet --token-list <TOKEN_ADDRESSES>
       ```
       > `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be allowed on the available verifiers.
 The `allowTokens` script will use the Mainnet network configured in `hardhat.config.ts`, this network will be required to use the account that did the deployment of the contracts.
-      > You can also modify the allowed tokens for specific verifiers only by using the --verifier-list option as follows:
+      > You can also modify the allowed tokens for specific verifiers only by using the `--verifier-list` option as follows:
       ```
       npx hardhat allow-tokens --network testnet --token-list <TOKEN_ADDRESSES> --verifier-list <VERIFIER_ADRESSES>
       ```
       Like `<TOKEN_ADDRESSES>`, `<VERIFIER_ADDRESSES>` is a comma-seperated list of verifier addresses to allow the tokens for.

 > **Note:** The network name; regtest, testnet, or mainnet, is an optional parameter that is taken from the hardhat.config.ts file.
 The network name you specify must be the same as the one used to deploy the contract.
-You can also query one or more verifiers using an additional `--verifier-list` option, followed by a comma-separated list of verifier addresses.

 ### Run the RIF Relay Server
 After setting up on-chain components, the next step is to set up off-chain components, using the [RIF Relay Server](https://github.com/rsksmart/rif-relay-server).